qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 ```

 We stored our collection of answer embeddings in memory and perform search directly in Python.
-For production purposes, it's probably better to use some sort of vector search engine like [Qdrant](https://qdrant.tech/)
+For production purposes, it's better to use some sort of vector search engine like [Qdrant](https://qdrant.tech/).
-to get durability, speed boost, and a bunch of other features.
+It provides durability, speed boost, and a bunch of other features.

 So far, we've implemented a whole training process, prepared model for serving and even applied a
 trained model today with `Quaterion`.